 Designed for those wishing to join our main programmes, but lacking the formal education requirements to apply through standard entry.

 These free workshops run at the same time as your short course programme and cover writing skills, reading, structuring arguments, debate and understanding context.

-They utilise task and project based learning methodology to ensure that you’re prepared and ready for our longer HE certificate or degree level programmes.
+They utilise task and project-based learning methodology to ensure that you’re prepared and ready for our longer HE Certificate or BA (Hons) programmes.